12:30–1:30 Pm Keynote

 Teaching Mathematics with Art (or is it Teaching Art with Mathematics?)

 Tom Clark Can your child’s future really be boiled down to something as simplistic as whether they are right-brained, or left-brained?
 Surely, as homeschooling parents, we want our children to believe that they are capable of using “both sides” of their brains.
 In this educational and entertaining workshop, we will explore the natural and logical connections between Mathematics and Art.
 We will investigate mathematical principles, and see how they are related to, and illustrated by, artistic applications.
 Likewise, we will explore several artistic concepts, and see how they are based on mathematical ideas.
-Of course, throughout, the importance of language and communication will be stressed, as it must play a key role in the understanding of both areas.
+Of course, throughout, the importance of language and communication will be stressed, as it must play a key role in the understanding of both areas. *Mr. Clark asks that parents come with questions at the beginning of the workshop, and he will tailor the workshop to answering the questions asked.

 The Dyslexic Brain